henrypapadatos/AutoBots/README.md

 ### Description of the dataset
 Argoverse 1 Motion Forecasting is a compilation of 324’557 scenarios used for training and validation.
 Each scenario is 5 seconds long and includes the 2D centroid coordinates of tracked objects from a bird’s-eye view perspective.
 These centroid coordinates are sampled at a rate of 10 Hz.

 To create this collection, extensive analysis was performed on over 1000 hours of driving data obtained from self-driving test vehicles.
-The focus was on identifying and including the most challenging segments, such as those featuring vehicles at intersections, vehicles making left or right turns, and vehicle changing lanes.
+The focus was on identifying and including the most challenging segments, such as those featuring vehicles at intersections, vehicles making left or right turns, and vehicles changing lanes.

 Our model incorporates the map segments and the 2D trajectories of all vehicles in the scene as inputs.